-- 2.6.5.2 Driver Grade 2 means a worker who having passed the Emergency Response Driver Course including prescribed assessments appropriate to this grade is appointed by the Chief Executive National Commander to drive and operate all fire appliances and ancillary vehicles excluding those listed under Driver 1 above. - 2.6.5.3 The workers who on the 18th day of December 1978 were appointed by the Chief Executive/National Commander to drive fire appliances listed under Grade 2 without being qualified, shall continue to receive the payment. - 2.6.5.3.1 Special cases not provided for in Subclause 2.6.5.2 may be reviewed on application to the Chief Executive/National Commander.
+- 2.6.5.2 Driver Grade 2 means a worker who having passed the Emergency Response Driver Course including prescribed assessments appropriate to this grade is appointed by the Chief Executive National Commander to drive and operate all fire appliances and ancillary vehicles excluding those listed under Driver 1 above. - 2.6.5.2.1 Special cases not provided for in Subclause 2.6.5.2 may be reviewed on application to the Chief Executive/National Commander.